IceHe/lib/java/cmd/java.md

 `-XX:+PrintAssembly`

 - Enables **printing of assembly code for bytecoded and native methods** by using the external `hsdis-<arch>.so` or `.dll` library.
-    - For 64-bit VM on Windows, it’s `hsdis-amd64.dll`.
+    - For 64-bit VM on Windows, it's `hsdis-amd64.dll`.
     - This lets you to see the generated code, which may help you diagnose performance issues.
-- By default, this option is disabled and assembly code isn’t printed.
+- By default, this option is disabled and assembly code isn't printed.
     - The `-XX:+PrintAssembly` option has to be used together with the `-XX:UnlockDiagnosticVMOptions` option that unlocks diagnostic JVM options.

 _`-XX:ProfiledCodeHeapSize=size`_